ghc/ghc/docs/users_guide/profiling.rst

 .. rts-flag:: -hc
               -h

-    (can be shortened to :rts-flag:`-h`).
-Breaks down the graph by the cost-centre stack which produced the data.
+    *Requires :ghc-flag:`-prof`.* Breaks down the graph by the cost-centre stack which produced the data.

 .. rts-flag:: -hm

-    Break down the live heap by the module containing the code which produced the data.
+    *Requires :ghc-flag:`-prof`.* Break down the live heap by the module containing the code which produced the data.

 .. rts-flag:: -hd

-    Breaks down the graph by closure description.
+    *Requires :ghc-flag:`-prof`.* Breaks down the graph by closure description.
     For actual data, the description is just the constructor name, for other closures it is a compiler-generated string identifying the closure.

 .. rts-flag:: -hy

-    Breaks down the graph by type.
+    *Requires :ghc-flag:`-prof`.* Breaks down the graph by type.
 For closures which have function type or unknown/polymorphic type, the string will represent an approximation to the actual type.

 .. rts-flag:: -hr

-    Break down the graph by retainer set.
+    *Requires :ghc-flag:`-prof`.* Break down the graph by retainer set.
 Retainer profiling is described in more detail below (:ref:`retainer-prof`).

 .. rts-flag:: -hb

-    Break down the graph by biography.
+    *Requires :ghc-flag:`-prof`.* Break down the graph by biography.
     Biographical profiling is described in more detail below (:ref:`biography-prof`).

 .. rts-flag:: -l